-Non-linear trends in COBP abundance were analyzed with generalized additive models (GAMs).
-This approach enabled us to estimate curvilinear trends and identify significant periods of change within trends for the population and subpopulations.
-We fit separate GAMs for the annual counts at each creek, creek segment, and the full population as smoothed functions of year.
+We used a generalized additive model (GAM) approach to identify periods of significant population increase or decrease within the entire census period.
+We fit separate GAMs for the annual counts at each creek, creek segment, and the full population.
+In each model, we estimated population size as smoothed functions of year.
 All models used a log link function and a negative-binomial error structure to account for over-dispersion in the count data.
 We selected the smoothing parameter (k) by refitting models with increasing values of k until the effective degrees of freedom (edf) remained stable (Wood et al. 2011) and assessed goodness of fit and serial auto-correlation by examining residual plots.
-To identify periods of change within each curvilinear trend, we estimated the first derivative of the trend line with 95% point-wise confidence intervals (CI) and interpreted periods when CI did not overlap zero as evidence that the slope was significantly different from zero (Curtis and Simpson 2014).
+To identify periods with significant increase or decrease in population size across the entire trend line, we calculated the first derivative of the trend line with 95% point-wise confidence intervals (CI).
+Periods of time when the CI did not overlap zero constituted evidence that the slope was significantly different from zero (Curtis and Simpson 2014).
 We fit GAMs using restricted maximum likelihood functions with the mgcv package (version 1.8-42; Wood 2011) in the statistical software program R (version 4.2.3; R Development Core Team 2023).
 While our analyses were conducted piece-wise, we suggest future efforts consider using hierarchical GAMs to explore non-linear variation at the nested spatial scales of creeks and segments in a single model of the full dataset.

 We also evaluated changes to trends from a retrospective standpoint when shifts in population growth rate and carrying capacity had occurred across the long-term monitoring data.
 We used a model comparison algorithm that fits population time-series with all possible breakpoints and selects the most supported shifts in population demographic rates (Bahlai and Zipkin 2020).
 We ran this algorithm on the full length of monitoring for each creek, and then shortened the dataset systematically to determine how many years of monitoring would have been needed to detect the significant breakpoints in the monitoring trends.

-Finally, census results were analyzed as a change in log-transformed growth rates (lambda) for the population and each of the subpopulations over time.
+Finally, we used annual census counts to calculate the annual log-transformed population growth rate (log()) for the WAFB population and each of the subpopulations during each year of the census period.
+We then plotted these population growth rates across the entire census period to identify periods of population growth or decline.
+We used these results to corroborate results from the GAM analysis.
 RESULTS

 Trends